RedonAlla/RA.Utilities/Api/RA.Utilities.Api/README.md

 **Step 2: Register the endpoints in `Program.cs`**

-The `MapEndpoints` method scans the specified assembly (or the calling assembly by default) for all types implementing `IEndpoint` and calls their `MapEndpoints` method.
+The `MapEndpoints` method scans the specified assembly (or the calling assembly by default) for all types implementing `IEndpoint` and calls their `MapEndpoint` method.
 ```csharp
 // Program.cs